Army reassigns soldiers on Pence detail for bringing women to hotel

-The U.S. Army detail assigned to Vice President Mike Pence’s communications team has been removed from White House duties after being caught on video bringing women back to their hotel in Colombia, according to three U.S. defense officials.
+WASHINGTON — The U.S. Army detail assigned to Vice President Mike Pence’s communications team has been removed from White House duties after being caught on video bringing women back to their hotel in Latin America, according to three U.S. defense officials.

 The soldiers didn't register the women when they brought them in, the officials said.

+Three defense officials initially told NBC News that the soldiers were in Colombia in connection with Pence's trip to Latin America earlier this month, but a defense official later told NBC News the incident occurred in Panama.

-They were in Colombia in connection with Pence's trip there earlier this month.
-It's not clear if Pence was in Colombia at the time of the incident, but his staff became aware of the problem when they saw the soldiers bringing the women into the secure area on security camera video, the officials said.
+A White House official told NBC News that Pence had not left the U.S. when the incident occurred.
+His staff became aware of the problem when they saw the soldiers bringing the women into the secure area on security camera video, the officials said.

 The soldiers — who were senior members of the service, according to one of the officials — were brought back to the United States and removed from the White House detail once the allegations surfaced.

-Note: Editor’s Note (Aug.
-24, 2017, 7:15 p.m.): A previous version of this article identified the location of the incident as Colombia, based on information from three U.S. defense officials.
-A defense official later told NBC News that the incident occurred in Panama.